 Well, in case you missed the not-so-subtle pitch for my book above, when you’re encoding for streaming, every I-frame should be an IDR-Frame.

-Here's what the relevant control looks like in Promedia Carbon (formerly Carbon Coder).
+Here’s what the relevant control looked like in Promedia Carbon (formerly Carbon Coder and no longer sold).

-And here's the I-frame related control in Telestream Episode.
+And here’s the I-frame related control from the now-retired Telestream Episode.

-And here's what the IDR control looks like in Sorenson Squeeze 8.
+And here’s what the IDR control looks like in the now-retired Sorenson Squeeze 8.

 Use the value shown and you’ll avoid the problems seen in the figure above and the first video.